is-tchrt/startup/README.md

 ### Key features

 - Secure login over HTTPS
-- Ability to add a todo item
+- Ability to add a to-do item
-- Ability to check off a todo item
+- Ability to check off a to-do item
 - Changes to list are shown in real time to all team members
 - List is persistently stored between login sessions